X-2 Counterintelligence Branch: Counter Espionage Smuggling Unit

 The Counter Espionage Smuggling Unit was intended to coordinate information on smuggling activities but never became effective due to low staffing.

 Art Looting Investigation Unit

 The Art Looting Investigation Unit (ALIU) worked under the direction of the London office and was created in 1944 to monitor funding for German subversive activities in the post-war period.
-The unit specifically attempted to collect information on activities and plans of the enemy by looking at individuals that disposed of stolen works of art and other high value items.
-The ALIU was created by Donovan at the request of Justice Owen Roberts, chairman of the American Commission for the Protection and Salvage of Artistic and Historic Monuments in War Areas (The Roberts Commission) and had ten members drawn mainly from the art world, including James S. Plaut, Théodore Rousseau, S. Lane Faison, Jr., Charles Sawyer, John Phillips, and Otto Wittman.
-In 1945-46 the ALIU drafted a series of reports detailing the activities of people involved in art looting.
+The unit specifically attempted to collect information on activities and plans of the enemy by looking at individuals who disposed of stolen works of art and other high value items.
+The ALIU was created by Donovan at the request of Justice Owen Roberts, chairman of the American Commission for the Protection and Salvage of Artistic and Historic Monuments in War Areas (the Roberts Commission) and had ten members drawn mainly from the art world, including James S. Plaut, Théodore Rousseau, S. Lane Faison, Jr., Charles Sawyer, John Phillips, and Otto Wittman.
+In 1945–1946 the ALIU drafted a series of reports detailing the activities of people involved in art looting.